TJGermano/wr-contested-catch-translation/README.md

-# wr-contested-catch-translation
-Exploratory football analytics study analyzing whether contested catch ability translates from college football to the NFL using PFF charting data.
 # WR Contested Catch Translation Study

 ## Overview

-This project explores whether contested catch ability translates from college football to the NFL.
+This project explores whether contested catch ability translates from college football to the NFL using PFF charting data and player-level receiving metrics.

-Using PFF receiving data from 2021–2025, the study analyzes:

-* Contested Catch Rate (CCR)
-* Contested Target Volume
-* Player-level contested usage
-* Season-level contested usage
-* College-to-NFL metric persistence

-The original hypothesis was that wide receivers with strong contested catch production in college would continue to demonstrate similar contested catch success in the NFL.
+The study was motivated by a common scouting belief that receivers who consistently win in contested situations in college should continue to demonstrate similar success at the NFL level.

-Initial findings showed limited direct relationship between:

-* College CCR and NFL CCR
-* College contested target volume and NFL contested target volume

-The results suggest contested environments may be significantly more context-dependent than commonly assumed.
+Using player-level data from college and NFL receiving datasets, this project examines whether contested catch efficiency persists across levels and whether contested catch metrics provide meaningful predictive value when evaluated in isolation.

 ---

-## Key Questions
+## Research Question

-This project attempted to answer:
+Does contested catch ability translate from college football to the NFL?

+More specifically:

 1. Does contested catch efficiency persist from college to the NFL?
-2. Do receivers who operate in high contested-target environments in college continue to occupy those roles in the NFL?
-3. Is high contested catch usage potentially more reflective of separation limitations than a translatable standalone skill?
+2. Is contested catch rate a translatable standalone receiver trait?
+3. Can contested catch production be used as a meaningful projection tool without additional contextual variables?

 ---